mzahiddev404/mzahiddev404.github.io/README.md

-# 🌐 Muhammad Zahid | Developer Portfolio
+e# 🌐 Muhammad Zahid | Developer Portfolio

 This is my personal portfolio site, built using **HTML**, **CSS**, and **JavaScript**, as part of my ongoing full-stack development journey.
-I’ve started learning through online resources such as youtube, Udemy, and I further advance with ASU's **AZNext Web Developer Program** in partnership with Cognizant (July 2025 cohort) and will update site as I further progress.
+I’ve been learning through online resources/communities such as youtube, Udemy, and programs like ASU's **AZNext Web Developer Program** in partnership with Cognizant (July 2025 cohort) and will update site as I further progress.

 Live site: [mzahiddev404.github.io](https://mzahiddev404.github.io)